 Before we sign off, we’d like to give you further advice regarding choosing a CRM.
 Once you’ve chosen the right CRM for you and are ready to move ahead, your biggest hurdle will be getting your team to adapt.
 People usually hate change and new processes, so change management tactics play a significant role in choosing a CRM.

-We’ve written a blog post on how to get CRM adoption right – a small business guide that helps maximize CRM usage.
+We’ve written a blog post on how to get CRM adoption right – a growing business guide that helps maximize CRM usage.
 You may be surprised to hear that the process starts when you’re choosing your CRM.

 Simple Steps to Onboard your Team